Join & Support

 Somewhere within these imagined terrains lie the dreams of better selves and more just societies.
 And woven through them all is a reminder of our place within something bigger, more intricate, and far greater than any one of us is alone.

 Shary Boyle’s multidisciplinary work considers the social history of ceramic figures, animist mythologies, antiquated technologies and folk-art forms to create a symbolic, feminist and politically charged language uniquely her own.
-Her practise is activated through collaboration and mentorship, engaging other creative communities and makers with a characteristically inclusive spirit.
+Her practice is activated through collaboration and mentorship, engaging other creative communities and makers with a characteristically inclusive spirit.
 Boyle represented Canada with her project Music for Silence at the 55th Venice Biennale in 2013, her sculptures were featured at the 2017 Gyeonggi International Ceramic Biennale in South Korea, and she created a commissioned video work for the 2021 Kaunas Biennial in Lithuania.
 Shary Boyle is the recipient of Canada’s Hnatyshyn Foundation Award, the Gershon Iskowitz Prize, and holds a 2021 Honorary Doctorate of Fine Arts from the Ontario College of Art and Design University.
 Outside the Palace of Me, a major solo exhibition of recent work, organized by Toronto’s Gardiner Museum, traveled to The Montreal Museum of Fine Arts (2022), the Vancouver Art Gallery (2023), the Museum of Art and Design in NYC (2023/24), and the Mackenzie Art Gallery (2024).

 Become a Member